-In early 2015, Hospira agreed to be acquired by pharmaceutical giant Pfizer.
+In 2015, Hospira was acquired by pharmaceutical giant Pfizer.
 By purchasing Hospira, Pfizer will grow its Global Established Pharmaceutical segment, which specializes in sterile injectable products and biosimilars.
 Combined, the company will work to build a leading position in the two markets, the value of which are expected to grow to some $70 billion and $20 billion, respectively, by the year 2020.

 Mergers and Acquisitions

 Though its purchase activities have slowed, Hospira in 2014 acquired a Brazil-based oncology distributor, Evolabis Produtos Farmacêuticos, which added more than a dozen 15 oncology products to Hospira's portfolio in Brazil.

 Hospira was formed through the spinoff of drug manufacturer Abbott Laboratories' hospital supplies business in 2004.